kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(ii\) Changes to existing fuel tank capacity, or

-\(iii\) Changes that may increase the flammability exposure of an existing fuel tank for which FRM or IMM is required by §26.33(c).
+\(iii\) Changes that may increase the flammability exposure of an existing fuel tank for which FRM or IMM is required by [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.33   Holders of type certificates: Fuel tank flammability.|§26.33]](c).

 \(b\) *Flammability Exposure Analysis*—(1) *General.* By the times specified in paragraphs (b)(1)(i) and (b)(1)(ii) of this section, each person subject to this section must submit for approval a flammability exposure analysis of the auxiliary fuel tanks or other affected fuel tanks, as defined in the type design, to the responsible Aircraft Certification Service office.
-This analysis must be conducted in accordance with Appendix N of part 25 of this chapter.
+This analysis must be conducted in accordance with Appendix N of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md|part 25 of this chapter]].

 \(i\) Holders of supplemental type certificates and field approvals: Within 12 months of December 26, 2008,